aiforged/docs/docs/services/ocr/google-ocr.md

 The Google OCR Service in AIForged uses Google Cloud’s OCR capabilities to extract plain text from documents.
 It returns raw text without preserving layout or structure and stores the output in the document’s Result property for downstream processing, analysis, or integration.

-{% hint style="info" %}
+!!! info
     Use this service when you need reliable plain text extraction for workflows such as data mining, regex pattern detection, search indexing, or downstream AI processing.
-{% endhint %}

 ***